tarakanbg/api.vateud.net/README.md

 * `ends` - ending date and time for the event (zulu) in the following format: "2013-10-27T20:00:00Z".
 The T letter denotes the beginning of the time string, separating the date and time.
 * `vaccs` - the vACCs (one or many) that are organizing the event.
 Determined programmatically by the access token, not editable via remote calls
 * `id` - unique numeric identifier, returned by the application on create and update calls, not editable
+* `weekly` - a boolean flag, can have "true" or "false" values.
+Only used when creating events, won't have any effect when editing an existing event.
+  Causes the application to create 52 weekly instances of the event (1 year ahead).
+The day of the week and starting and ending times for each instance match the initial event values.

 ##### RESTful principle explained